 Get curious.
 Explore how foods make you feel.
 Then lean in with an intuitive, gentle and kind approach to listening and honouring your innate body cues.
 Nourishing your awesome body in a way that works for you.
 Consider your own unique checks and balances.
 Belong to you.
 Embrace your unique approach.
 And if you really want to call it something call it the Feel Good Diet, but frankly I think we can skip the label altogether.

-If you want to ditch the diets, embrace an Intuitive approach to eating and feel good I’d love to chat!
-I work with clients either one-to-one or in groups as part of my StudioCrew Membership to help them explore anti-diet and the framework of Intuitive Eating.
+If you want to ditch the diets, embrace an Intuitive approach to eating, and feel good, I’d love to chat!
+You can learn more solo in my virtual Intuitive Eating Course or if you’d like support, I work with clients either one-to-one or in groups in my Authentic Health Group coaching Membership the StudioCrew.